 To learn more about claiming an ordinary loss on your taxes, continue reading.

 Table of Contents

-- You must hold the stock for more than one year.
+- You must hold the stock continually for more than one year after the stock was issued.
 The issuing corporation must meet certain criteria of gross receipts and number of shareholders.

 - If you sell your Section 1244 stock at a loss, you can claim up to $50,000 per year as an ordinary loss on your taxes.

 What Is Section 1244 Stock?